sapegin/washingcode-book/manuscript/book.md

 Even if it’s possible to avoid a reassignment here, it will likely make code less readable.
 Feel free to try and let me know how it goes though.

-Reassignments aren’t pure evil and exterminating all of them won’t make your code better.
+Reassignments aren’t pure evil and exterminating them all won’t make your code better.
 They are more like signs: if you see a reassignment, ask yourself if rewriting the code without it would make it more readable.
 There’s no right or wrong answer, but if you do use a reassignment, isolate it in a small function, where it’s clear what the current value of a variable is.

 ### Help your brain with conventions